Segeltorps IF

 Segeltorps IF is a Swedish football club located in Kungens Kurva.

 Background

 Segeltorps Idrottsföreningen is a sports club in Kungens Kurva in Huddinge Municipality in Metropolitan Stockholm.
 The club is well known for its women's ice-hockey team which won the Swedish Championships in 2008, 2010 and 2011.

-The men's football team currently plays in Division 4 Stockholm Södra which is the sixth tier of Swedish football.
+The men's football team currently plays in Division 3 Stockholm Södra which is the Fifth tier of Swedish football.
 They play their home matches at the Segeltorps IP in Kungens Kurva.

 The club is affiliated to Stockholms Fotbollförbund.